Marvelius-Putra/Sales_Order/README.md

 # SalesOrder
 Sales Order application is a simple application to manage customer's sales order items.
 This application consists of 3 pages:
 - HomePage -> Display all customers or Delete their sales order
-- CreatePage -> Allow user to Add new items in their sales order
+- CreatePage -> Allow users to Add new items in their sales order
-- Edit Page -> Allow user to Add, Edit, or Delete their sales order based on their ID
+- Edit Page -> Allow users to Add, Edit, or Delete their sales order based on their ID

 ## Key Features
 - Create or Add Items